cumberland-cloud/modules-cloudfront/docs/source/OVERVIEW.md

 ### KMS Key

 If no KMS key is specified for the encryption of resources, one will be provisioned.
-If using a pre-existing bucket, the key output from the KMS module should be passed in under the `key` object.
+If using a pre-existing key, the key output from the KMS module should be passed in under the `key` object.